 Understanding the Best Crypto Categories helps you see which part of the crypto world a token belongs to.
 Here’s how this helps:

 The crypto market changes fast, and some categories grow faster than others.
+Learn what’s happening in real-time through our crypto news page.
 For example:

 These top crypto sectors show where innovation is happening and where markets may expand.